-Our most sophisticated defenses against cyber-attacks, the kind of defenses employed by large corporations and nation-states that protect vital systems and infrastructure, rely upon machine learning.
+Our most sophisticated defences against cyber-attacks, the kind of defences employed by large corporations and nation-states that protect vital systems and infrastructure, rely upon machine learning.
 The standard anti-virus tools that most of us use employ databases of known threats to check for malicious files on a user’s computer.
-This is a reactive method of defense; it can protect against known threats, but not against new threats, also known as ‘zero-day attacks.’
+This is a reactive method of defence; it can protect against known threats, but not against new threats, also known as ‘zero-day attacks.’

 Machine learning is a powerful concept.
 It allows us to train AI to do things without us having to ‘explain’ (through coding) what those things are and how they work.